Elizabeth Catlett: Education

-In 2006, Kathleen Edwards, the curator of European and American art, visited Catlett in Cuernavaca, Mexico, and purchased a group of 27 prints for the University of Iowa Museum of Art (UIMA).
+In 2006, Kathleen Edwards, the curator of European and American art for the University of Iowa Museum of Art (UIMA), visited Catlett in Cuernavaca, Mexico, and purchased a group of 27 prints.
 Catlett donated this money to the University of Iowa Foundation to fund the Elizabeth Catlett Mora Scholarship Fund, which supports African-American and Latino students studying printmaking.
 Elizabeth Catlett Residence Hall on the University of Iowa campus is named in her honor.

 Activism

 Catlett worked with the Taller de Gráfica Popular (TGP) from 1946 until 1966.
 However, because some of the members were also Communist party members, and because of her activism regarding a railroad strike in Mexico City leading to an arrest in 1949, Catlett came under surveillance by the United States Embassy.
 Eventually, she was barred from entering the United States and declared an "undesirable alien".
 She was unable to return home to visit her ill mother before she died.
 In 1962, Catlett renounced her American citizenship and became a Mexican citizen.

 In 1971, after a letter-writing campaign to the U.S. State Department by colleagues and friends, she was issued a special permit to attend an exhibition of her work at the Studio Museum in Harlem.